javascript-tutorial/en.javascript.info/2-ui/3-event-details/6-pointer-events/article.md

 In the mouse event based solution, to track all pointer movements, including when it goes above/below the `thumb`, we had to assign `mousemove` event handler on the whole `document`.

-That's not a cleanest solution, though.
+That's not the cleanest solution, though.
 One of the problems is that when a user moves the pointer around the document, it may trigger event handlers (such as  `mouseover`) on some other elements, invoke totally unrelated UI functionality, and we don't want that.

 This is the place where `setPointerCapture` comes into play.